Bhakta Prahlada (1967 film): Cast

+T. S. Balaiah and A. Karunanidhi played the role of Prahlada's mentors in the Tamil version.
+Rajendra Nath played the same role, named Dhumal, in the Hindi version.

 Production

 Development

 A fan of stories based on children, AVM Productions founder A. V. Meiyappan wanted to produce a film based on the legend of Prahlada (a character in Bhagavata Purana known for his devotion to the Hindu god Vishnu) with his sons M. Kumaran, M. Saravanan and M. Murugan.
 Encouraged by the success of Naadi Aada Janme (1965), the Telugu remake of his Tamil production Naanum Oru Penn (1963), Meiyappan decided to produce Bhaktha Prahlada in Telugu.
 According to Kumaran, Meiyappan believed that mythological films were more appreciated by the Telugu audience than they were by the Tamil diaspora.

 D. V. Narasa Raju wrote the film's story and screenplay, since Meiyappan wanted a more contemporary and dramatic approach.
 Unlike the 1932 and 1942 Telugu films of the same name which were filmed in black-and-white, Meiyappan wanted this version to be filmed in colour.
 Chitrapu Narayana Rao, who directed the 1942 film, approached Meiyappan in May 1965 and asked to direct a film.
 Meiyappan signed him as director for Bhaktha Prahlada, since Narayana Rao was in financial straits due to the failure of his Krishna Kuchela (1961).
 S. Rajeswara Rao composed the film's soundtrack and background score.
 A. Vincent handled the cinematography, R. Vittal edited the film and A. K. Sekhar was its art director.